johmca/Udacity-AIND2/AIND-Planning-master/JohnNotes.md

         *** I NEED TO DEFINE air_cargo_p2 and air_cargo_p3 BASED ON air_cargo_p1 PROVIDED ***

-        These functions do their unique problem defintion set up by impementing the PDL defintion of the problem in python lists and then they call the cosntructor function for the AirCargoProblem class passing in the lists of cargos, planes, airports (Syntax used for this is... def air_cargo_p1() -> AirCargoProblem:) and then they call the getActions() function
+        These functions do their unique problem defintion set up by impementing the PDDL defintion of the problem in python lists and then they call the cosntructor function for the AirCargoProblem class passing in the lists of cargos, planes, airports (Syntax used for this is... def air_cargo_p1() -> AirCargoProblem:) and then they call the getActions() function